Katy Harris: Storylines

-In November 2002, Katy moved into No. 6, Coronation Street with her father Tommy (Thomas Craig), mother Angela (Kathryn Hunt) and younger brother Craig (Richard Fleeshman).

-The Nelson family had moved to Manchester from Sheffield after secretly being placed under a witness protection programme, as Angela was due to testify in a gangland murder trial.
-Tommy, a mechanic, started working for Kevin Webster (Michael Le Vell), Angela worked at Underworld while Katy attended school and had a rivalry with Candice Stowe (Nikki Sanderson).
-She also had a relationship with Tyrone Dobbs (Alan Halsall).
-(The two actors got married in real life in 2009.)
+In November 2002, Katy relocates to Coronation Street alongside her father Tommy (Thomas Craig), her mother Angela (Kathryn Hunt), and her younger brother Craig (Richard Fleeshman).
+The family, originally surnamed Nelson, had relocated to Manchester from Sheffield under a witness protection program because Angela was scheduled to testify in a gangland murder trial.
+While living under their assumed identities, Tommy secures employment as a mechanic for Kevin Webster (Michael Le Vell), Angela works at the Underworld garment factory, and Katy attends school, where she develops a rivalry with Candice Stowe (Nikki Sanderson) and briefly dates Tyrone Dobbs (Alan Halsall).

-Katy snuck away to see her friends in Sheffield but was followed back to Coronation Street by the brother of the defendant her mother was due to testify against.
-The two brothers then came to Weatherfield in order to kill the family.
-Sally Webster (Sally Dynevor) told them where the family lived thinking they were friends, and they broke into the house and kept Katy hostage in the family home.
-When the Street find out about the hostage situation, the police were called.
-When Tommy hears Katy scream, he ran inside and was shot and hospitalised.
-Katy survived too and her captors were arrested but the family's true identity became common knowledge, so the family resumed using the surname Harris.
+Katy sneaks away to see her friends in Sheffield and is followed back to Coronation Street by the brother of the defendant her mother is due to testify against.
+The two brothers come to Weatherfield to kill the family.
+Sally Webster (Sally Dynevor) tells them where the family lives, thinking they are friends of the family, and then they break into the house and keep Katy hostage in the family home.
+When the residents of the Street finds out about the hostage situation, the police are called.
+When Tommy hears Katy scream, he runs inside and is shot and hospitalised.
+Katy survives too and her captors are arrested, but the family's true identity became common knowledge, so the family resumed using the surname Harris.

-Katy discovered that she is diabetic, and nurse and neighbour Martin Platt (Sean Wilson) helped her to get used to giving herself daily injections of insulin.
-The pair developed a romantic relationship, even though Martin was nearly 20 years older than Katy, almost as old as her father.
-When her parents found out about the relationship they were unsupportive.
-Tommy hated Martin for sleeping with his daughter, branding him a 'pervert'.
-The Street also rejected their relationship.
-After Martin is injured in a car crash after being pursued by Tommy, Angela tried to reconcile with her daughter.
-Katy befriended Martins children Sarah (Tina O'Brien) and David Platt (Jack P. Shepherd).
-In May 2004, they split up after Katy revealed she knew that Todd Grimshaw (Bruno Langley) was cheating on Sarah with her friend Karl Foster (Chris Finch).
-When Sarah miscarries her son Billy, Martin and Katy decided to get back together.
-In August 2004, Katy and Martin planned to have a baby together.
-She befriended Violet Wilson (Jenny Platt) in late 2004.
-In December 2004 she is kissed by Warren Baldwin (Danny Young) and this is seen by Martin.
+Katy discovers that she is diabetic, and her nurse and neighbour Martin Platt (Sean Wilson), helps her to get used to giving herself daily injections of insulin.
+The pair develop a romantic relationship, even though Martin is nearly 20 years older than Katy, almost as old as her father.
+When her parents find out about the relationship, they are unsupportive.
+Tommy hates Martin for having sex with his daughter and brands him a pervert.
+The other residents of the street also reject their relationship.
+After Martin is injured in a car crash after being pursued by Tommy, Angela tries to reconcile with her daughter.
+Katy befriends Martin's children Sarah (Tina O'Brien) and David Platt (Jack P. Shepherd).
+In May 2004, Martin and Katy split up after Katy reveals she knew that Todd Grimshaw (Bruno Langley) was cheating on Sarah with her friend Karl Foster (Chris Finch).
+When Sarah miscarries her son Billy, Martin and Katy decide to get back together and they later plan to have a baby together.
+Katy befriends Violet Wilson (Jenny Platt).
+Katy is kissed by Warren Baldwin (Danny Young) and this is seen by Martin.